 How often do we feign indifference to soothe ourselves, or to have an aura of strength when we know how hurt we might be about something?

 This was the timeless lesson of Aesop's fable of The Fox and the Grapes.
 Unable to reach the grapes that hung from a vine, after many tries the fox decried them as sour.
 The moral of the story is there are many who pretend to despise and belittle that which is beyond their reach.

 Self-talk and self-soothing is natural.
 We need to find the inner strength to move on after we're defeated.
 But to feign indifference fools no one—certainly not ourselves.

 This is where I’ll pause in the development of this essay, because I want you to understand the process that helped me through it.

 Time for a Break

 At this point, I had material about indifference (and this was yesterday afternoon), but I felt like I needed to deliver a little more.
 I mean, you’re a faithful reader after all.
 So I did what I often do when I have a deadline looming: I took a break.

-My break though, had a purpose.
-I wanted to watch Joe Biden's speech at the 2020 Democratic National Convention.
+My break had a purpose though.
+I wanted to watch Joe Biden’s speech at the 2020 Democratic National Convention.
 Which I did.
 And boy, did he deliver.

 There's been an overarching theme of empathy this week during the convention.
 It’s refreshing.
 And it’s so sorely needed at this moment in our country’s history.
 But other words kept coming up—words that are recurring themes in my communications and leadership consulting work and my essays here.
 Words like:

-These aren't just hollow words.
-They speak to the ability of a leader to understand that it's not about them; it's about how they treat others.
-It's the actions they take that back up their words.
-And ultimately, it's how they make people feel.
+These aren’t just hollow words.
+They speak to the ability of a leader to understand that it’s not about them; it's about how they treat others.
+The actions they take to back up their words.
+And ultimately, how they make people feel.